 For this reason, above the line channels are well suited to brand-building as there is an opportunity to get in front of potentially hundreds of millions of eyes.

-The disadvantages of above-the-line largely relate to cost; prime time slots demand prime rates.
-There is also little opportunity to target in any sophisticated way; of course certain television channels can be selected based on audience; similarly, certain regional print publications can be use to target specific geographical areas, but targeting is severely limited compared to below-the-line channels.
+The disadvantages of above-the-line largely relate to cost; prime time slots demand prime rates and it can be difficult to track back your investment.
+There is also little opportunity to target in any sophisticated way; of course certain television channels can be selected based on audience.
+Similarly, certain regional print publications can be use to target specific geographical areas, but targeting is severely limited compared to below-the-line channels.

 A simplistic way to think of above-the-line channels are to see them as ‘push’ channels, i.e. channels that can be used to ‘push’ out messaging in an unsolicited manner to audiences that possibly haven’t shown any prior interest in a brand or product.